andreivadimovich/yii2-app-advanced/api/README.md

 3) set up a database connection /common/config/main-local.php

-4) /path/to/yii2_project php migrate up (if not work - data base dump there is in this document below)
+4) /path/to/yii2_project php migrate up (if it doesn’t work – the data base dump is provided below in this document)

 5) create directory /api/web/file_list (777 recursive)
 ```